ProvableHQ/welcome/documentation/aleo/networking/00_networking.md

 ## Introduction

-snarkOS is a simple broadcast network that uses TCP to handle all data transfers. snarkOS full nodes download and verify all blocks and transactions before becoming an active node in the network.
+snarkOS creates a simple broadcast network that uses TCP to handle all data transfers. snarkOS full nodes download and verify all blocks and transactions before becoming an active node in the network.

-The verification of these blocks and transactions are explained in the [consensus documentation](TODO Add link).

 ## Node/Peer Discovery